seanmtracey/PPE-Visor-Fabrication-Instructions/README.md

 ### Acetate sheets

 If you don’t have any acetate please leave this to Anup, who has a rotary machine cutting all the sheets for us.
-All parts should be sent to Dhiresh for assembly.
+All parts should be sent to Dhiresh (London Hub) or Gwilym and Ellie (Hampshire Hub) for assembly.

-If you do have acetate, the dimensions for the sheet should be 275*250mm.
+If you do have acetate, the acetate should be 400 microns thick, and the dimensions for the sheet should be 290mm x 240mm.
 The longer side going across the headband.

+To prepare the acetate:
+1. Cut acetate 290mm across by 240mm vertical.
+2. Find the mid-point (145mm), mark with sharpie.
+3. Measure 70mm out each side of mid-point, mark dots with sharpie.
+4. Use a normal double-hole punch, centred on each of those dots, to make 2 pairs of holes.
+5. Start at one end and clip the 4 perfectly aligned holes onto the pins.

 ### Elastic

 The elastic should be 340mm long.
-Cut a slit in each end of the elastic about 1cm long.
-Tie one end of the elastic on one side of the visor and leave the other end free for the wearer to tie to the right size for their head.
+Cut a slit near each end of the elastic about 1cm long (fold it and cut a 5mm slit into the fold).
+Push the large peg on the side of the headband through a slit to attach the elastic; repeat for the other side with the other end of the elastic.

 ## How to print